BabaMboga/Find-a-Farmer/README.md

 ## Demo

-Use the link provided to navigate to the Find A Farmer website on https://babamboga.github.io/Find-a-Farmer/ or https://clever-sunflower-d18b57.netlify.app/
+Use the link provided to navigate to the Find A Farmer website on https://babamboga.github.io/Find-a-Farmer/

-The page appears as shown below

-This is the landing page

 ## Setup/Installation Requirements IF yu need to contribute to the project